 Other international + 64 4 978 1180

 You will be required to provide proof of your Canadian residence.
 If you have not retained the original documentation you will need to apply to Immigration Canada for this information.
 Please note a fee will apply.

 Why do I need to apply for Canadian pensions?

-You and your spouse or partner are required to take reasonable steps to apply for any overseas pensions that you may be eligible for under Section 69G of the Social Security Act 1964.
+You and your spouse or partner are required to take reasonable steps to apply for any overseas pensions that you may be eligible for under the Social Security Act 2018 (sections 173-176).
 If you, or your spouse or partner, do not apply to receive any Canadian pensions you may be eligible for, you risk losing your entitlement to a New Zealand benefit or pension.

 How much Canadian pension will I receive?

 The amount of OAS pension you can receive depends on the length of time you have lived in Canada, your marital status and your income.
 You can receive 1/40th of the maximum pension rate for each year of residence in Canada after age 18, up to a maximum of 40 years.
 If you have a net income above a certain amount (as at December 2018 approximately CAD $74,788 but this amount generally increases each year) you must repay part (or all) of your OAS.
 The repayment amounts are normally deducted from your monthly payments before these are issued to you.